kulabanta/Interview-Questions-Preparation/C#/Questions.md

         });
     }
 }
+/** output
+InvalidOperationException
+Error 1
+**/
 ```

+### 🧩 Why AggregateException?
+When working with asynchronous operations:

+1. Multiple tasks can fail independently and concurrently.

+2. It’s not possible to represent multiple errors with a single exception type.

+3. Therefore, .NET wraps them into an AggregateException, which acts as a container for all the thrown exceptions.

 💡 AggregateException.Handle() allows you to filter and selectively handle specific exception types.

 ### ⚠️ Important Notes